IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

 2. Run the system Properties sample application from a web browser

     a.
-Open the Firefox Browser from inside of the VM
+Open the Web Browser from inside of the VM

     b.
 Go to <http://localhost:9080> to verify the application is     running.